 From there, you’ll notice that the table says “and” while the chart says “versus”.

 The next step is to color the columns.

-The Customer Chart Colours measure assigns a grey color if the customer name is Others.
+The Customer Chart Colors measure assigns a grey color if the customer name is Others.
 Otherwise, it will apply a blue color.

 Go to Data Colors and select the button in the Default Color.

-Select Field Value for the Format By parameter and select Customer Chart Colours inside the Display Measures for the Based On Field.
+Select Field Value for the Format By parameter and select Customer Chart Colors inside the Display Measures for the Based On Field.

 Creating The Final Measures

-Now, use math and measure branching to create measures for the difference of the Customer Sales from the Average Of Others Sales.
+Now, use math and measure branching to create measures for the difference between Customer Sales and the Average Of Others Sales.